-who require sensory breaks.
-Specific adaptations have been made to the school site to support the individual needs of a variety of children.
+- Quiet spaces are designated for children (both indoors and outdoors) who require sensory breaks. - Specific adaptations have been made to the school site to support the individual needs of a variety of children e.g. additional colour for a child with visual impairment.